seqeralabs/nf-tower-aws/forge/README.md

 ### SES Policy (optional)

 NextFlow is capable of sending email reports from your Nextflow pipeline (such as MultiQC reports) via Amazon SES (Simple Email Service).
+The resource must be a wildcard to allow Platform to send emails to any recipient.
 You can delete this statement if you don't want to use this feature, or you can restrict these permissions to a specific sender and recipient addresses:

 ```json
 {